kaushalmodi/ox-hugo/example-site/content/writing-hugo-blog-in-org-file-export.md

     `content/posts/writing-hugo-blog-in-org-file-export.md`.
 -   Its title will be "Writing Hugo blog in Org".
 -   It will have _hugo_ and _org_ tags and _emacs_ as category.
--   The menu item _weight_ and post _weight_ are auto-calculated.
+-   The _lastmod_ property in the front-matter is set automatically to the time of export.
 -   The menu item _identifier_ is auto-set.
--   The _lastmod_ property in the front-matter is set automatically to the time of export.
+-   The menu item _weight_ and post _weight_ if needed have to be manually specified as shown above.

 ### A sub-heading under that heading {#a-sub-heading-under-that-heading}